Samaveda: Contents

 Multiple melodies were created by clans of sages from a Yonimantra, which is a base Mantra for Sama Chanting.
 Gautama's Parka was one such example cited by Dr. Damodar Satwalekar in his book Samveda.

 Upanishads

-Two primary Upanishads of Hinduism are embedded inside the Samaveda – the Chandogya Upanishad and the Kena Upanishad.
+Two primary Upanishads are embedded inside the Samaveda – the Chandogya Upanishad and the Kena Upanishad.
 Both are notable for the lifting metric melodic structure, but it is the Chandogya which has played a historic role in the evolution of various schools of Hindu philosophy.
 The embedded philosophical premises in the Chandogya Upanishad have, for example, served as foundation for the Vedanta school of Hinduism.
 It is one of the most cited texts in later Bhasyas (reviews and commentaries) by scholars from the various schools of Hinduism.
 Adi Shankara, for example, cited the Chandogya Upanishad 810 times in his Vedanta Sutra Bhasya, more than any other ancient text.

 Chandogya Upanishad

 The Chandogya Upanishad belongs to the Tandya school of the Samaveda.
 Like the Brhadaranyaka Upanishad, the Chandogya Upanishad is an anthology of texts that must have pre-existed as separate texts, and were edited into a larger text by one or more ancient Indian scholars.
 The precise chronology of the Chandogya Upanishad is uncertain, but it is the youngest layer of text in the Samaveda, and it is variously dated to have been composed by the 8th to 6th centuries BCE in India.